Mo0l1/Case-Study/README.md

 Since casual riders show clear leisure-usage patterns (weekend peaks, longer average trip durations), a membership that is marketed purely as a "commuter tool" may not appeal to this group.
 Bundling annual membership with discounts at city amenities (e.g., public pools, parks, cultural events) would reposition membership as valuable for leisure users too, not just commuters.

 **2. Reframe the annual membersip's value proposition around weekend and leisure use and not just commuting .**<br>
 Since casual riders show a sharp usage peak on Saturdays, marketing campaigns could highlight how an annual membership pays off even for weekend-only users.
-For that you could use pricing comparisons that clearly show that value of annual memberships not only come from daily commuting.
+For that you could use pricing comparisons that clearly show that the value of annual memberships not only comes from daily commuting.

-**3. Offer discounted seasonal memberships during low-demand months.**<br>
+**3. Offer discounted annual memberships during low-demand months.**<br>
 Casual ridership drops sharply in winter (December–February) compared to members, who maintain more stable usage year-round.
-Discounted membership pricing during these off-peak months could incentivize casual riders to convert during a period when they are otherwise less engaged, helping smooth demand across the year while building habitual membership use.
+Offering discounted annual memberships during these off-peak months could motivate casual riders to commit to a full annual membership.